Skip to main content

 Is Bitcoin's "Proof-of-Work" Really Useful?
 Explained Using A Simple Analogy

 Y ou’ve probably heard this statistic: The Bitcoin network consumes more electricity than entire countries .
 And I bet, just like me, you were shocked too.
 Annual consumption of over 200 TWh is a number so large that it's simply hard to grasp.
 It's an amount of energy that could power all of Africa or the country of India for over a month, or run more than 15 million electric vehicles for over a year.
 This colossal energy consumption leads to a single, frustrating, and unavoidable question: What are the computers doing?
 What is this "work"?
-Why is it so valuable that it justifies burning more power than entire countries, like Poland, UAE, and Argentina ?
+Why is it so valuable that it justifies this immense power consumption?
 Is it performing complex calculations for humanity, like finding new medicine to cure diseases, or modelling climate change?
 The answer, tragically, is NO. The "work" in Bitcoin's "Proof-of-Work" is a race to find a random number .
-There’s nothing more to its meaning.
-Put simply, it’s like ...
+There’s nothing more to it.
+Put simply, it’s like an energy-wasting competition.
+Its only purpose is to...

 Can Crypto Really 'Bank the Unbanked'?
 (Spoiler: Not Really.)

 I t was one of cryptocurrency's most powerful, emotional promises: "banking the unbanked" .
-No having a bank account limits financial opportunities, increases dependence on cash, and excludes people from global economic systems.
-The vision was simple.
-The 1.7 billion people worldwide without bank accounts would use their mobile phones to leapfrog traditional finance, finally entering the global economy .
+Not having a bank account limits financial opportunities, increases dependence on cash, and excludes people from global economic systems.
+Bitcoin's vision was simple: The 1.7 billion people worldwide without bank accounts would use their mobile phones to leapfrog traditional finance, finally entering the global economy .
 It was a noble goal.
-Also, promise to achieve it was a complete failure .
+However, the attempt to achieve it was a complete failure .
+The Reality of Failure Until 2022, less than 0.5% used of the unbanked population worldwide used cryptocurrency.
+Since then, these statistics improved to roughly 10% , but only because of factors like : Covid-19, crypto-industry investment in 2024 US elections, and the subsequent global economic uncertainty caused by Trump tariffs.
+This rapid, phenomenal growth in crypto adoption is NOT because of improved financial literacy or increased security...